G7.02-4 Classification and Compensation

 - Vacancy Procedures When the transfer is to a vacant position in the same job or to a different job that has the same salary range or salary range that has a lower midpoint, for which the employee meets the minimum job qualifications, the vacant position will not be subject to the normal University vacancy posting procedures.
 If the department with the vacancy agrees, the employee being transferred will be asked if he/she is interested in accepting the vacant position.
 If the employee decides not to accept the transfer to the vacant position, normal University vacancy procedures will be followed.
 (See Section 3.4, Job Posting)

 An employee may request a transfer upon completion of one year of service in his/her current position and department.
 This requirement can be waived provided the employee's immediate supervisor agrees with the transfer.
 To initiate a transfer, an employee must apply to the pertinent posting on the University’s applicant tracking system and be selected for the position.
 An employee-initiated transfer may result in either a lateral transfer or a transfer to a job having a salary range with a lower midpoint as defined below.

 - Lateral Transfer A lateral transfer occurs when the transfer is to a different position within the same job or to a different job that has the same salary range.
-Normally, there is no change to the employee's salary resulting from a lateral transfer.
+There may or may not be a change to the employee's salary resulting from a lateral transfer.
 Such decision will be solely dependent upon the decision of the cost center to which the transfer is made.